Spotlight on Centretown, Ottawa

 (Image credit: Ottawa Life Magazine)

 Centretown is one of the few neighbourhoods in the Nation’s Capital you can truly live, work and play in.
 According to an Ottawa Neighbourhood Study, this area is bounded by the Ottawa River to the north, the Queensway to the south, Queen Elizabeth Drive and the Rideau Canal to the east, and Bronson Avenue to the west, so it’s just a short walk, bus or bike to some of Ottawa’s greatest recreation and attractions.
 (Don’t believe us?
-Check out our James & Gilmour property’s walk, bus and bike score!)
+Check out Minto Apartments' The James + The Gilmour walk, bus and bike score!)

 This unique neighbourhood really has it all – a blend of residential homes, apartments and commercial buildings, some of the best restaurants in the area, lively bars, great shopping, dog parks, and fitness studios.
 The canal is close by, and you’re just a hop, skip and a jump to Parliament Hill and some of the other trendy neighbourhoods in the city, like the Byward Market, the Glebe and Hintonburg, to name a few.
 Let’s take a closer look, shall we?